Mechanical television: Early research

 The first demonstration of the instantaneous transmission of images was made by a German physicist Ernst Ruhmer, who arranged 25 selenium cells as the picture elements for a television receiver.
 In late 1909 he announced the transmission of simple images over a telephone wire from the Palace of Justice at Brussels to the city of Liège in Belgium, a distance of 115 km.
 This announced demonstration was described at the time as "the world's first working model of television apparatus".
 The limited number of elements meant his device was only capable of representing simple geometric shapes, and the cost was very high; at a price of £15 (US$45) per selenium cell, he estimated that a 4,000 cell system would cost £60,000 (US$180,000), and a 10,000 cell mechanism capable of reproducing "a scene or event requiring the background of a landscape" would cost £150,000 (US$450,000).
 Ruhmer expressed the hope that the 1910 Brussels Exposition Universelle et Internationale would sponsor the construction of an advanced device with significantly more cells, as a showcase for the exposition.
 However, the estimated expense of £250,000 (US$750,000) proved to be too high.

 The publicity generated by Ruhmer's demonstration spurred two French scientists, Georges Rignoux and A. Fournier in Paris, to announce similar research that they had been conducting.
 A matrix of 64 selenium cells, individually wired to a mechanical commutator, served as an electronic retina.
 In the receiver, a type of Kerr cell modulated the light and a series of variously angled mirrors attached to the edge of a rotating disc scanned the modulated beam onto the display screen.
 A separate circuit regulated synchronization.
 The 8±by pixel resolution in this proof-of-concept demonstration was just sufficient to clearly transmit individual letters of the alphabet.
 An updated image was transmitted "several times" each second.

 In 1911, Boris Rosing and his student Vladimir Zworykin created a system that used a mechanical mirror-drum scanner to transmit, in Zworykin's words, "very crude images" over wires to the Braun tube (cathode-ray tube or CRT) in the receiver.
 Moving images were not possible because, in the scanner, "the sensitivity was not enough and the selenium cell was very laggy".

 Television demonstrations

 The Nipkow disk.
-This schematic shows the circular paths traced by the holes, that may also be square for greater precision.
+This schematic shows the circular paths traced by the holes, which may also be square for greater precision.
 The area of the disk outlined in black shows the region scanned.

 It was the 1907 invention of the first amplifying vacuum tube, the triode, by Lee de Forest, that made the design practical.

 Baird in 1925 with his transmitter equipment and dummies "James" and "Stooky Bill" (right).